 A geometrically unfitted variant of the SV finite element in two dimensions was considered for the first time in~\cite{LNO}.
 In that paper, the authors constructed a boundary correction scheme, where the Stokes problem is solved on a strict interior domain, and boundary data is transferred, within a Nitsche-type formulation, via a Taylor expansion.
 Here we take a different approach: A boundary or interface condition on a surface cutting through a background mesh is imposed with the help of the Nitsche method~\cite{hansbo2002unfitted}, while stability with respect to small and anisotropic cuts of the bulk elements is ensured by adding local ghost penalty stabilization terms.
 This renders our approach as the cut-Scott-Vogelius finite element method.
 The stability of pressure for cut elements requires an additional ghost penalty term defined on a thin strip of elements in a proximity of the boundary.
 Since this additional stabilizing term alters the divergence-condition in the mixed formulation, the resulting velocity is not divergence--free, strictly speaking.
 Nevertheless, we show that pointwise mass conservation holds in the volume occupied by the fluid except in an $O(h)$ strip.
 Furthermore, to minimize the error caused by the violation of the divergence--free condition, we introduce local grad-div stabilization~\cite{Olsh1}.
 Our analysis reveals that the grad-div parameter can scale with $h^{-1}$, allowing a rather heavy penalty for the violation of $\Div\bu=0$ in the strip and still ensuring an optimal order error estimate.

 The remainder of paper is organized as follows.
 Section~\ref{sec:Prelim} is preparatory and collects necessary preliminaries on meshing and FE spaces definitions.
 It proceeds with the formulation of finite element method and the proof of an internal mass-conservation property.
 Section~\ref{sec:Stab} addresses stability of the finite element formulation.
 In section~\ref{sec:Conv} we prove our main result about the convergence of the method.
-Results of a few numerical examples are given in section~\ref{sec:Num}.
+We extend our method and analysis to two-dimensional Powell-Sabin splits in section~\ref{sec:PS}, and give results of a few numerical examples in section~\ref{sec:Num}.